futurestages/OnBoardXR_Landing_Page/docs/cue-system.md

 ### animMap
 The `animMap` is an object exported from the [theatreJS](https://www.theatrejs.com/) studio editor when editing animations using "?t=obxtheatrejs" in your URL.
 For more information on using the studio editor, see the [theatreJS docs](https://www.theatrejs.com/docs/latest/manual/Studio).
 We have integrated the editor and core engine to allow for more complex animation editing.
 There are three important cues/cueing parameters to know about when using theatreJS for animations.
-1. If you wish to animate an object using the editor, you should add the `sheets` array parameter to the `action` portion of your spawn cue to specify the sheets your object should be added to, like so:
+1. If you wish to animate an object using the editor, you should add the `sheets` array parameter to the `action` portion of your spawn cue to specify the sheets your object should be added to, like so...
 ```json
 {
     "name": "NPC_SM_2_spawn_prop_omni",